lmullen/americas-public-bible/website/content/essay/introduction/index.md

 But again, as with the methodology, the differences in form brought about by the digital nature of this project are only superficial.
 The more significant change to form is that this project is a commentary rather than a monograph.
 It is a commentary in the sense, to be elaborated further below, that it is structured around the biblical text itself.
 While not a commentary on the biblical text, it is a commentary on how the biblical text was used.
 That is not to say that this work is not argumentative or interpretative.
 A biblical commentary that claims only to be undertaking the exegesis of a text is of course taking one contested position on the text.
 But the text is structured explicitly as a paratext, rather than as a narrative or argument.
 In choosing this form, I have been motivated by the obvious harmony with other approaches to studying the Bible in America.[^34] But it has also been an attempt at finding a middle ground that respects the way that this research is rooted in a mass of sources for which a single explanation is probably not possible, but for which many explanations at a different level of analysis can be offered.
 It is thus an attempt to combine the exploratory and the argumentative, and thus combine computational digital history and more conventional historical approaches.

-Scholars have brought an enormous range of creativity to the study of the Bible, including ethnographic studies;[^35] counting texts that were used and the context in which they were used;[^36] studying marginalia;[^37] identifying allusions and writing commentaries on historical texts;[^38] surveys of readership;[^39] studies of the process of scripturalization of texts;[^40] studies of the material form of the text;[^41] intellectual histories of the Bible and its use;[^42] analysis of the major institutions that promoted the Bible, especially the American Bible Society;[^43] histories of the translation and interpretation of the Bible;[^44] explorations of the political contexts of the way that the Bible is used;[^45] and studies of readership of the Bible and its place in print culture.[^46] Recent edited collections have traced the Bible's significance through a huge array of time periods, religious traditions, and areas of human endeavor from art to politics.[^47] Among historical studies, Mark Noll has done the work of synthesizing the history of the Bible into a coherent narrative.[^48] Other scholars have traced the significance of the Bible down to the presence, finding its influence has shifted but that it still remains prominent.[^49]
+Scholars have brought an enormous range of creativity to the study of the Bible, including ethnographic studies;[^35] counting texts that were used and the context in which they were used;[^36] studying marginalia; identifying allusions and writing commentaries on historical texts;[^38] surveys of readership;[^39] studies of the process of scripturalization of texts;[^40] studies of the material form of the text;[^41] intellectual histories of the Bible and its use;[^42] analysis of the major institutions that promoted the Bible, especially the American Bible Society;[^43] histories of the translation and interpretation of the Bible;[^44] explorations of the political contexts of the way that the Bible is used;[^45] and studies of readership of the Bible and its place in print culture.[^46] Recent edited collections have traced the Bible's significance through a huge array of time periods, religious traditions, and areas of human endeavor from art to politics.[^47] Among historical studies, Mark Noll has done the work of synthesizing the history of the Bible into a coherent narrative.[^48] Other scholars have traced the significance of the Bible down to the presence, finding its influence has shifted but that it still remains prominent.[^49]

 This project takes its place among that already large literature.
 In its unusual configuration of sources and methods, form and interpretation, it offers an approach to studying the history of the Bible that combines a broad overview with attention to small details, thus allowing us to see the shape of the abstraction that is America's public Bible.